-The table above is not exhaustive.
-For additional information regarding our antibody programs and the substantial competition they face, see "Clinical Programs" above and Part I, Item 1A.
+For additional information regarding our antibody programs and the substantial competition they face, see Part I, Item 1A.
 "Risk Factors - Risks Related to Commercialization of Products - Our marketed products are subject to significant competition, and our product candidates or new indications for our marketed products, if any are approved for marketing, may face significant competition."

 Other Areas.
 Many pharmaceutical and biotechnology companies are attempting to discover new therapeutics for indications in which we invest substantial time and resources.
 In these and related areas, intellectual property rights have been sought and certain rights have been granted to competitors and potential competitors of ours, and we may be at a substantial competitive disadvantage in such areas as a result of, among other things, our lack of experience, trained personnel, and expertise.
 A number of corporate and academic competitors are involved in the discovery and development of novel therapeutics that are the focus of other research or development programs we are now conducting.
-Many firms and entities are engaged in research and development in the areas of cytokines, interleukins, angiogenesis, and muscle conditions.
 Some of these competitors are currently conducting advanced preclinical and clinical research programs in these areas.
 These and other competitors may have established substantial intellectual property and other competitive advantages.